 Most of the time, the problem started before any of that — in the 30 seconds most people spend skimming a job description before deciding to apply.
 That skim tells you enough to know whether the role sounds interesting.
 It doesn't tell you what you need to know to apply competitively.

 A job description, read properly, is a scoring rubric.
 It tells you what the employer weights most heavily, what language they use internally, what they'll be evaluating you against, and often — if you know what to look for — whether the role is genuinely worth your time.
 Reading it that way takes 15 minutes.
-It's the highest-leverage 15 minutes in a job search.
+Most candidates won't spend those 15 minutes.
+That's actually in your favor.

 The Three-Pass Method